-(a) A Distribution Network Service Provider must:

-- (1) submit to the AER, as soon as practicable, and in any case within 15 business days, after publication of the distribution determination, a pricing proposal (the "initial pricing proposal") for the first regulatory year of the regulatory control period; and - (2) submit to the AER, at least 2 months before the commencement of the second and each subsequent regulatory year of the regulatory control period, a further pricing proposal (an "annual pricing proposal") for the relevant regulatory year.

-(b) A pricing proposal must:

-- (1) set out the tariff classes that are to apply for the relevant regulatory year; and - (2) set out the proposed tariffs for each tariff class; and - (3) set out, for each proposed tariff, the charging parameters and the elements of service to which each charging parameter relates; and - (4) set out, for each tariff class related to standard control services, the expected weighted average revenue for the relevant regulatory year and also for the current regulatory year; and - (5) set out the nature of any variation or adjustment to the tariff that could occur during the course of the regulatory year and the basis on which it could occur; and - (6) set out how charges incurred by the Distribution Network Service Provider for transmission use of system services are to be passed on to customers and any adjustments to tariffs resulting from over or under recovery of those charges in the previous regulatory year; and - (7) demonstrate compliance with the Rules and any applicable distribution determination; and - (8) describe the nature and extent of change from the previous regulatory year and demonstrate that the changes comply with the Rules and any applicable distribution determination. - (c) The AER must on receipt of a pricing proposal from a Distribution Network Service Provider publish the proposal.
+- (a) A Distribution Network Service Provider must: - (1) submit to the AER, as soon as practicable, and in any case within 15 business days, after publication of the distribution determination, a pricing proposal (the initial pricing proposal) for the first regulatory year of the regulatory control period; and - (2) submit to the AER, at least 2 months before the commencement of the second and each subsequent regulatory year of the regulatory control period, a further pricing proposal (an annual pricing proposal) for the relevant regulatory year. - (b) A pricing proposal must: - (1) set out the tariff classes that are to apply for the relevant regulatory year; and - (2) set out the proposed tariffs for each tariff class; and - (3) set out, for each proposed tariff, the charging parameters and the elements of service to which each charging parameter relates; and - (4) set out, for each tariff class related to standard control services, the expected weighted average revenue for the relevant regulatory year and also for the current regulatory year; and - (5) set out the nature of any variation or adjustment to the tariff that could occur during the course of the regulatory year and the basis on which it could occur; and - (6) set out how designated pricing proposal charges are to be passed on to customers and any adjustments to tariffs resulting from over or under recovery of those charges in the previous regulatory year; and - (6A) set out how jurisdictional scheme amounts for each approved jurisdictional scheme are to be passed on to customers and any adjustments to tariffs resulting from over or under recovery of those amounts; and - (6B) describe how each approved jurisdictional scheme that has been amended since the last jurisdictional scheme approval date meets the jurisdictional scheme eligibility criteria; and

+- (7) demonstrate compliance with the Rules and any applicable distribution determination; and - (8) describe the nature and extent of change from the previous regulatory year and demonstrate that the changes comply with the Rules and any applicable distribution determination. - (c) The AER must on receipt of a pricing proposal from a Distribution Network Service Provider publish the proposal.